CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ## Setting Up Autoformatting

-Next is "Set Up Autoformatting" -- drag it to "In Progress".
+Next is "Set Up Autoformatting"; drag it to "In Progress".

 Create React App includes a built-in ESLint config to check your code for issues while it runs.
 But we can set up a separate ESLint config that our editor can see, so it can warn us about issues right away and autoformat files upon save.